+Net cash provided by financing activities was \$51.2 million during the year ended December 31, 2016 compared to \$92.7 million during the year ended December 31, 2015.
+The cash provided by financing activities for the year ended December 31, 2016 reflects net proceeds of \$50.6 million from the sale of common stock as part of the "at-the-market" offering in 2016 and the proceeds from the exercise of stock options and shares issued under our employee stock purchase plan.
+The cash provided by financing activities for the year ended December 31, 2015 reflects net proceeds of \$90.8 million from the sale of common stock as part of a public offering of our common stock in January 2015, net proceeds of \$1.5 million from the sale of common stock as part of the "at-the-market" offering in December 2015, and the proceeds from the exercise of stock options and shares issued under our employee stock purchase plan.

-Net cash provided by financing activities was \$92.7 million during the year ended December 31, 2015 compared to \$113.1 million during the year ended December 31, 2015 reflects net proceeds of \$90.8 million from the sale of common stock as part of a public offering of our common stock in January 2015, net proceeds of \$1.5 million from the sale of common stock under a controlled equity offering agreement in December 2015, and the proceeds from the exercise of stock options and shares issued under our employee stock purchase plan.
+Net cash provided by financing activities was \$92.7 million during the year ended December 31, 2015 compared to \$113.1 million during the year ended December 31, 2014.
+The cash provided by financing activities for the year ended December 31, 2015 reflects net proceeds of \$90.8 million from the sale of common stock as part of a public offering of our common stock in January 2015, net proceeds of \$1.5 million from the sale of common stock as part of the at-the-market offering in December 2015, and the proceeds from the exercise of stock options and shares issued under our employee stock purchase plan.
 The cash provided by financing activities during the year ended December 31, 2014 reflects net proceeds of \$112.8 million from the sale of common stock as part of a public offering of our common stock in July 2014, and the proceeds from the exercise of options and shares under our employee stock purchase plan.

-Net cash provided by financing activities was \$113.1 million during the year ended December 31, 2014 compared to \$185.9 million during the year ended December 31, 2013.
-The cash provided by financing activities for the year ended December 31, 2014 reflects net proceeds of \$112.8 million from the sale of common stock as part of a public offering of our common stock in July 2014, and the proceeds from the exercise of stock options and shares issued under our employee stock purchase plan.
-The cash provided by financing activities during the year ended December 31, 2013 was driven primarily by proceeds of \$72.4 million from the sale of preferred stock and proceeds of \$113.2 million from our initial public offering.